ronaazalia/business-analyst-portfolio/business-process-analysis/README.md

 ---

 ## Notes
-- All data and scenarios does not reflect any real company
+- All data and scenarios do not reflect any real company
 - The diagrams reflect personal analysis and interpretation of realistic operational workflows
 - Created solely for portfolio demonstration purposes